The Enabler Of Casual, Carefree Malfeasance

 - $27 isn’t a trivial amount of money, but it isn’t substantial, either.
 It’s possible that the owner will just write it off to carelessness and bad luck.

 - Even if the owner thinks “Oh, I must have lost it in the library,” the owner might just assume that whoever found it pocketed the cash.
+Driving back to the library is probably a waste of time and $1.72 in gas money.

-Objectively, you should still hand the money in.
+You should still hand the money in.
 But even an upstanding citizen might have to walk themselves through their options before they do the right thing.

 AI is an enabler of Casual Malfeasance